International Students on Student (F-1) Visas

 Students Holding Visas Other Than Student (F-1) Visas

 Aliens holding valid visas that are otherwise eligible for admission may enroll in classes provided that they are proficient in English and their visas do not expire before the end of the term for which they are enrolling.
-Contact the Admissions Office for information concerning specific enrollment restrictions.
+Contact the Enrollment Center for information concerning specific enrollment restrictions.